On this page:

 Yes.
-Students who fail this semester will not have their fail grades recorded on their academic transcript and any fail grades this semester will not have an impact on your grade point average (GPA).
+Students who fail in a study period after 1 April will not have their fail grades recorded on their academic transcript and any fail grades this semester will not have an impact on your grade point average (GPA).

 Please also be aware that while your fail grade will not be recorded on your academic transcript, if you fail a unit:

 - you will have to repeat the unit if it is a core or a pre-requisite unit,